 "Maybe you've fooled mom, but you haven't fooled me!"

 Hearing her sister's shrill voice behind her, Daria put down her copy of A Dance in Fire.
-She first looked out through the narrow adobe-framed window of the second story room they shared, the stars outside a gleaming halo around the bloated red moon.
+She first looked out through the narrow adobe-framed window of the second story room they shared, the stars outside a gleaming halo around the bloated red moon of Masser.
 Taking off her glasses, she closed her aching eyes and massaged them through the lids.

 "Quinn, I don't think you understand how serious—" she began.